On Endomorphisms of Arrangement Complements: Matroids and fan structures

 (1) For an arrangement $\cA$ of $n$ lines in $\mathbb{P}^2,$ the Bergman fan and the nested set fan coincide in all cases but the following: There exists a line $L$ in $\cA$ and points $a,b \in L$ such that each remaining line passes through $a$ or $b.$ In this case $\Bfrak(M_{\cA}) \neq \Sigma_{min}(M_{\cA}).$ In fact, the wonderful compactification $X_{wnd}(\cA)$ is just the blow-up of $\mathbb{P}^2$ in the two points $a$ and $b,$ while $X_{vc}(\cA)$ is obtained by blowing-down the strict transform of $L$ in $X_{wnd}(\cA),$ hence $X_{vc}(\cA)$ is isomorphic to $\mathbb{P}^1 \times \mathbb{P}^1.$

-(2) In \cite[Theorem 1.2]{arw} Ardila, Reiner and Williams prove that the Bergman fan and the minimal nested set fan coincide for finite reflection arrangements.
-In particular, for a finite reflection arrangement $\cA$ the compactifications $X_{wnd}(\cA)$ and $X_{vc}(\cA)$ coincide.
+(2) In \cite[Theorem 1.2]{arw} Ardila, Reiner and Williams prove that the Bergman fan and the minimal nested set fan coincide for finite root system arrangements.
+In particular, for a finite root system arrangement $\cA$ the compactifications $X_{wnd}(\cA)$ and $X_{vc}(\cA)$ coincide.
 Thus, we have $X_{vc}(A_n) = X_{wnd}(A_n)$ for the braid arrangement $A_n$ defined in Example 2.1.

-(3) The Deligne-Mumford-Knudsen compactification $\overline{M}_{0,n}$ coincides with the minimal wonderful compactification of the complement of the complex braid arrangement $A_{n-2}$ by \cite[Section 4.3]{DP}.
+(3) The Deligne-Mumford compactification $\overline{M}_{0,n}$ coincides with the minimal wonderful compactification of the complement of the complex braid arrangement $A_{n-2}$ by \cite[Section 4.3]{DP}.

 \end{example}